 The rest of the ship is used, sparsely crewed, with low industrial lights and nothing but tight walls of gray and monitor panels before everything gives way to empty space.
 Already he can hardly remember the smell and feel of the ocean spray, but the vibrant gold of Anders' hair is like the horizon in the evening.

 The small mess hall is empty--no peering, heavily-shadowed eyes--so Hawke just sits on the table itself.
 Anders pulls off one of his armored gloves and tosses it next to him before dropping into a chair.
-It's petty, and it makes him look lighter than he is.
+It's petty, and it makes him look lighter and younger.

 "Fine company we've managed to pick up," Anders grouses as he tugs at the other glove.